weldr/lorax/docs/livemedia-creator.rst

 ``--ks`` to select the kickstart file describing what to install.

-To use livemedia-creator with virtualization you will need to have qemu installed.
+To use livemedia-creator with virtualization you will need to have qemu-kvm installed.

 If you are going to be using Anaconda directly, with ``--no-virt`` mode, make sure you have the anaconda-tui package installed.